Latvia

 Note

-Eligibility is not “any passport + any remote client.”
-Confirm that your citizenship, employer registration, and income history match the OECD-linked criteria your embassy applies in 2026.
+Not every passport and remote client qualifies.
+Confirm your citizenship, employer country, and income history match the OECD-linked rules your embassy uses in 2026.